cambridge-ceu/csd3/applications/pyOpenMS.md

 229277625         227132784   1%                            3 files
 ```

-is approppriate on CSD3.
-Our first attempt then proceeded with
+It turned out only the first file is approppriate on CSD3, so we proceeded with

 ```bash
 module load python/3.7